 7. Starwood Preferred Guest American Express Card or Starwood Preferred Guest Business Credit Card – 1 point per $1

-While the 1 point per $1 earned on the Starwood cards may not sound like much, it actually goes a long way.
+While 1 SPG point per $1 doesn’t sound like much, it actually goes a long way.
 With the Starwood-Marriott merger coming to a close, SPG points have become more valuable than ever.
 With a favorable 1:3 transfer ratio, SPG points can be used to get amazing value out of Marriott Air + Hotel Awards or book top-tier Marriott and Ritz Carlton hotels at reasonable rates.

 Earnings from the Starwood Preferred Guest credit cards can be maximized further thanks to Starwood’s partnership with Uber.
 SPG members who link their accounts currently earn 2-4 points per $1 spent on Uber rides during SPG stays and 1 point per $1 every day.
 On February 1, the earning rate drops to 2 points per $1 during SPG stays and 1 point per $2 every day.